We go through each day and it seems like nothing changes. Life keeps going on.

 Short-term goal examples

 Short-term goals can be hard to define because what may be short-term for you could be long-term for someone else.
-But, if you’re struggling understanding what short-term goals are and how they can help you, here are some examples of short-term goals I’ve set in my life:
+But, if you’re struggling to understand what short-term goals are and how they can help you, here are some examples of short-term goals I’ve set in my life:

 - Finish setting up my resume and portfolio